 - Who is accountable for our CX roadmap? - Are our internal processes ready?
-If not, what needs to be updated? - What contact center and cross-functional steps need to be taken before we're ready for the cloud? - Is our internal infrastructure up to date? - How would existing third-party and homegrown applications integrate?
+If not, what's needed to update to prepare them? - What contact center and cross-functional steps need to be taken before we're ready for the cloud? - Is our internal infrastructure up to date? - How would existing third-party and homegrown applications integrate?

 Stakeholders need to understand how their workflows will change and how processes will be reconfigured.
 Clear communication from the outset ensures that everyone is working toward a successful transition.
-Your cloud contact center vendor should provide responsive, accessible "best practices" guidance based on their experience as well as your specific business needs, plus the implementation support and training.
+Your cloud contact center vendor should provide responsive, accessible "best practices" guidance based on their experience as well as understanding of your specific business needs, plus the expected implementation support and training.
 Five9 provides this as part of every customer migration to the cloud-utilizing our extensive experience in legacy migrations-to ensure the successful use of our service and to facilitate a smooth transition to the cloud.
-Research firm Gartner has repeatedly called out the quality of Five9 service.
+Gartner has repeatedly called out the quality of Five9 service.